rusty-bits/octool/README.md

 'q' `quit` - if unsaved changes were made to the `config.plist` octool will show a warning and allow changes to be saved or ignored

 'r' `reset` - if a single item is selected, reset its value to the same as the `Sample.plist` value
- - if a section is highlighted, reset the whole section to the same as the `Sample.plist`
+ - if a section is highlighted, reset the whole section to the same as the section in the `Sample.plist`

 's' `save` a copy of the `config.plist` as `INPUT/modified_config.plist`
  - `modified_` will be added to the begining of the saved file unless you are already working on a `modified_` file